 Is sedation dentistry safe?

 Dental sedation has been available for several years now.
 The methods of sedation that are used have been widely studied and determined safe based on clinical research.
 For patients of our NYC office, there is also a sense of trust that is fostered by our extensive training.
-Dr. Siegelman and Dr. Currier have both obtained training in oral conscious sedation techniques, including stringent safety guidelines for dosage.
-Dr. Siegelman is also a dental anesthesiologist, which means he has an educational background that extends far beyond dental school.
+Dr. Siegelman is a dental anesthesiologist, which means he has an educational background that extends far beyond dental school; three years of post-doctoral training exclusively in anesthesia, to be exact.

 What does it feel like to be sedated at the dentist?